 In any case, we spent about 30-45 minutes in our visits to the falls as most of the energy and time spent was on the walk going back up to the car park.

-St Columba Falls resides in the St Columba Falls State Reserve.
+St Columba Falls resides in the St Columba Falls State Reserve near St Helens, Tasmania.
 It is administered by the Tasmania Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Since the nearest city of reasonable distance to St Columba Falls is Launceston, we’ll describe the driving directions from there.